30 Life Lessons I’ve Learned From My Sister…

 #23: Heartbreak is a very real and necessary part of life.

-#22: The Office, True Blood, and Glee are all shows worth watching.
+#22: Don’t be ashamed of loving silly cheezy TV shows.
+The Office, True Blood, and Glee are all shows worth watching.

 #21: Don’t be scared of failure.